mietek/pol/README.md

 I pass the ball to you.
 If you have an application that could profit from a natural language input format, you have the capability with level definitions to implement it.
 For example, it would not be hard to teach your program to solve the problems at the end of a high-school physics text.

 Keep in mind, that level-entries do not enhance the power of the computer.
-They merely let you specify instructons in what, to the computer, is an unnatural order.
+They merely let you specify instructions in what, to the computer, is an unnatural order.
 You are well advised to get your application working, and *then* to append a fancy control language.

 How does this relate to a program 'thinking'?
 Solely by deferring to the human-oriented format of control languages.
 Not even this is impressive to anyone but us!
 And even how impressed are you by FORTRAN's expression evaluator any longer?